Tag: Letters

 Doyle W. Dykes

-Doyle W. Dykes reminisces on a time he wrote his family asking for a new pair of gloves to endure the extreme cold.
-Upon receiving them that day, he had to bury over two hundred and seventy Chinese soldiers who died after a napalm attack.
-He shares that his gloves were immediately ruined and that he buried them with the soldiers.
+Doyle W. Dykes reminisces about his time at the Chosin Reservoir, recalling the intense fear he felt during that period.
+He remembers writing to his family for a new pair of gloves to help him withstand the extreme cold.
+When the gloves arrived that very day, he faced the grim task of burying over two hundred seventy Chinese soldiers who had died in a napalm attack.
+Unfortunately, the gloves were quickly ruined, and he decided to bury them alongside the soldiers as a final tribute.

 Dwight Owen